jBerling/abmedium/packages/abmedium/README.md

 - _Values_ are sequences, strings, symbols, numbers or nil.
 - _Projections_ are created when a projection stack is projected.
 - _Projection Stacks_ describes which layers, and in what order, to project.
+- _Disagreements_ are created during a projection.
+They represent a mismatch between an expected and actual value.
+- _Simultaneities_ are created when new values are added concurrently to the same node.

 ## Document Structure